About Us

 BARB PROWSE, Studio Administrator

 Studio Administrator since 2003, Barb’s experience in Highland Dancing comes from being a parent of four children involved over the years.
 A member of Edmonton Highland dancing Association since 1987, Barb has served on the executive for many years as President, Competition Secretary and currently, as Membership Chair.
 As a delegate to Alberta Highland Dancing Association; Barb has also held the position of Competition Secretary for the Provincial Championships several times and acted as President for three years.
-She is a Life Member of the Association.
+She was the competition secretary for SDCCS 2012 held at West Edmonton Mall.
+A Life Member of Edmonton Highland Dancing Association, Barb remains actively involved in the marking room and provides marking room training to volunteers n the area.

 She brings these experiences and her organizing skills to the studio to keep parents better informed on all the studio happenings and Highland events.